Tanzu-Solutions-Engineering/tkg-lab/docs/baseline-lab-setup/one-step.md

-# One Step Foundation Deployment for vSphere
+# One Step Foundation Deployment

 This lab can be used to deploy all three clusters included in the foundational lab setup.
 You will execute a single script that calls all the scripts included in the step-by-step guides.